Inference for Change Points in High Dimensional Data via Self-Normalization: Numerical Results

-In this subsection we investigate the finite sample behavior of our test statistics for a mean shift.
+In this subsection we investigate the finite sample behavior of our test statistic for a mean shift.
 We shall first focus on the supervised case, i.e., under the alternative that there is one change point in the mean.
 Consider the data generating process

-where $\boldsymbol{\delta}$ is a p-dimensional vector representing the mean shift, and $\{\epsilon_t\}$ are i.i.d samples from multivariate normal distribution, with common mean $\boldsymbol{0}$ and covariance matrix $\Sigma$.
-Under the null hypothesis where there is no change point, it is equivalent to the case that $\boldsymbol{\delta} = \boldsymbol{0}$, whereas under the alternative (there is one change point), we let $\boldsymbol{\delta} = \mu (0.1,0.1,\cdots,0.1)^T$ with $\mu \in \{0.1, 0.2\}$.
-For $\Sigma$, we consider three scenarios: \begin{enumerate} \item[a)] AR(1)-type correlation.
-The $(i,j)$ element in $\Sigma$ is $\sigma_{ij}=0.5^{|i-j|}$ \item[b)] Banded.
+where ${\delta}$ is a p-dimensional vector representing the mean shift, and $\{\epsilon_t\}$ are i.i.d samples from multivariate normal distribution, with common mean ${0}$ and covariance matrix $\Sigma$.
+Under the null hypothesis where there is no change point, it is equivalent to the case that ${\delta} = {0}$, whereas under the alternative (there is one change point), we let ${\delta} = \kappa (1,1,...,1)^T$ with $\kappa \in \{0.1, 0.2\}$.
+For $\Sigma$, we consider four scenarios: \begin{enumerate} \item [a)] Independent. $\Sigma=I_p$ (i.e., identity matrix). \item[b)] AR(1)-type correlation.
+The $(i,j)$ element in $\Sigma$ is $\sigma_{ij}=0.5^{|i-j|}$. \item[c)] Banded.
 Specifically, the main diagonal elements are all 1.
 The first off-diagonal elements are all 0.5 and the second off-diagonal elements are all 0.25.
-All other elements are zero. \item[c)] Compound Symmetric.
-The main diagonal elements are all 1 and all remaining elements are 0.5. \end{enumerate} We fix $p = 100$ and consider $n \in \{50,100,200\}$.
+All other elements are zero. \item[d)] Compound Symmetric.
+The main diagonal elements are all 1 and all remaining elements are 0.5. \end{enumerate} We also tried non-Gaussian errors, where $\epsilon_t=\Sigma^{1/2}\widetilde{\epsilon}_t$, where $\widetilde{\epsilon}_t$ have i.i.d components with scaled $t(3)$ distribution that have mean zero and variance one.
+We let $p \in \{100, 200, 500\}$ and $n \in \{100,200,500\}$.

 We shall formulate an extension of the classical Kolmogorov-Smirnov (KS) test statistic in the current context and compare with SN-based test via simulations.
-Let $\widehat{k}=\mbox{argmax}_{k=2,\cdots,n-3} D(k;1,n)^2$ which is an estimate of change point location without self-normalization.
+Let $\widehat{k}=\mbox{argmax}_{k=2,...,n-2} D(k;1,n)^2$ which is an estimate of change point location without self-normalization.
 We can then define an estimator of $\|\Sigma\|_F^2$ using the Jackknife-based approach as presented on page 814 of \cite{chen2010two} in two ways.
 On one hand, we can obtain a pre-break estimate and a post-break estimate of $\|\Sigma\|_F^2$ and then take the average of them, i.e.,